0xFableOrg/0xFable/docs/architecture.md

 random values" explained in the previous section, which allows us to privately draw cards from our deck in a way that is verifiable, without revealing the cards to the opponent.

 What's missing is a way to "commit" to the cards we drew.
-For this, we can create a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) where the cards in our hand are the roots of the tree.
-We can then commit to the Merkle root on-chain.
+For this, we simply concatenate the identifiers for all the cards in our hand, and produce a hash of the concantenation.
+That hash can be used to commit to the hand on-chain.

+(You might wonder why we're not using a [Merkle root](https://en.wikipedia.org/wiki/Merkle_tree) here.
+Constructing a Merkle tree require log(n) hash operations, which are very expensive to prove in a zk circuit.
+Additionally, our cards can be represented by a single byte, meaning we can pack them in a small number of field elements, making the single hash operation relatively cheap.)

-This is not yet perfect: the opponent could "brute force" the Merkle root by trying to Merkleize every single possible hand (for a 5-cards hand drawn from a 60-cards, that's very tractable [5.5 million possibilities](https://norswap.com/combinatorics/)), and therefore still figure out which cards we drew.
+This is not yet perfect: the opponent could "brute force" the hash by trying to hash every single possible hand (for a 5-cards hand drawn from a 60-cards, that's very tractable [5.5 million possibilities](https://norswap.com/combinatorics/)), and therefore figure out which card we drew (or otherwise have in our hand at any given time).

-Simple fix: mix the Merkle root with our secret value (the same we used for randomness).
+The fix is simple: add the secret salt (the same we used for randomness) to the concatenation before hashing.

-TODO: we haven't implemented this mixing yet either
+We use one hash for the hand, but also one for the deck, as we'll explain later.
+By analogy to Merkle roots, our code calls these hashes commiting to a set of cards "roots".

-But why post the Merkle root on chain in the first place?
+But why post hashes on chain in the first place?
 These are necessary to verify our zero-knowledge proofs.
 In particular, our current system contains three zero-knowledge proofs:

 1. proof of drawing the initial hand
 2. proof of drawing an additional card
 3. proof of playing a card from your hand.

 To prove we played something from our hand, the chain needs to have some notion of what our hand is!
-This is why we need something derived from the cards in the hand: in this case the mixed Merkle root.
+This is why we need something derived from the cards in the hand: in this case the hand root.

-What proof 1 and 2 do then, is prove that we are correctly updating this value.
-Proof 1 by setting its initial value, and proof 2 by proving that we are drawing the correct random card, adding it to Merkle tree, and providing the correct mixed Merkle root to the contracts for this new Merkle tree.
+What proof 1 and 2 do then, is prove that we are correctly updating the hand root.
+Proof 1 by setting its initial value, and proof 2 by proving that we are drawing the correct random card, adding it to the hand, and providing the correct hash to the contracts for this new hand.

-But the hand is not the only Merkle root we need to maintain.
-We also need to maintain a Merkle root for our deck!
+But the hand is not the only hash we need to maintain.
+We also need to maintain a hash for our deck!

 The reason has to do with how cards are drawn.
-Say my  random value is `r`.
+Say the private random value is `r`.
 I will add the card `deck[r % deck.length]` to my hand.
-But now this cards has left my deck and cannot be drawn again!
-We enforce this by modifying the deck: we set `deck[r % deck.length] = deck.last` and then delete `deck.last` the last item of the deck.
+But now this card has left my deck and cannot be drawn again!
+We enforce this by modifying the deck: we set `deck[r % deck.length] = deck.last` and then delete `deck.last`, the last item of the deck.
 Next time, we can use the same method but with a shorter `deck.length` to draw a new card.

 Same as before, to prove we did this correctly, the contract needs to have a commitment to our current deck, and the opponent cannot know the cards left in the deck (or he would know exactly what we drew).
-Therefore, we need another Merkle tree.
+Therefore, we need another hash.

-In the contracts, the Merkle roots are represented by the `handRoot` and `deckRoot` fields in the player data.
+In the contracts, the hashes are represented by the `handRoot` and `deckRoot` fields in the player data.

-In fact, all three proofs must show a correct update of some root(s).
+In fact, all three proofs must show a correct update of some hash(es).
 For proof 3 (playing a card), we are taking a card out of our hand and so must update that root accordingly!

-Also note that proof 1 creates the commitments, but we can know that these are correct because the initial deck listing of every player is public information.
+Also note that proof 1 initializes the commitments, but we can prove that these are correct because the initial deck listing of every player is public information.

 (In the future, we might want secret deck listings.
 Then we could replace those with commitments, though we would also need new zero-knowledge proofs to show that a deck satisfies all the constraints the game imposes on them.)

 Confused?
 Here's [another explanation](https://twitter.com/norswap/status/1590489878726205440) I wrote a while ago that might help you.
-You won't find any other explanation, because as far as I know nobody else has done something like this?

 There is, however, at least another method to achieve the same result, which is known as "mental poker".
 There are clear advantages, but also some drawbacks (mostly, more